youtube/rcat/README.md

 #### Updating N in Response to Population Changes

-We assume that a first party can accurately estimate the number of first-party users accessing third-party content (N value).
-However in practice, N may be difficult to predict as the number of unique first party users accessing third party content may grow or shrink over time.
+We assume that a first party can accurately estimate the number of first-party users accessing third-party content (`N` value).
+However in practice, `N` may be difficult to predict as the number of unique first-party users accessing third-party content may grow or shrink over time.
 In such cases, a first party can recompute the Group IDs for all users by choosing a new `secret_first_party_salt` and reassigning all users to new groups.
 More incremental approaches for reassigning users to groups are possible, but we leave that as future work.
-We also recommend that in the presence of uncertainty, first parties should err on the side of being conservative when estimating N. In particular, note that underestimating N will result in a potentially larger expected number of users per Group ID, which has better privacy properties for users than overestimating.
+We also recommend that in the presence of uncertainty, first parties should err on the side of being conservative when estimating `N`.
+In particular, note that underestimating `N` will result in a potentially larger expected number of users per Group ID, which has better privacy properties for users than overestimating.